Moudad-Bilal/MOUDAD-BILAL/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I just love the whole process of gathering and interpreting data from a variety of sources to help the organization improve the quality of sales and enhance the customer experience.
-I'd love to automate internal and external reports, creating executive-level dashboards, and presenting information to help Stakholders understand the operational impact of the data.
+💡 &nbsp;I love the whole process of collecting and interpreting data from various sources to help the organization improve sales quality and improve customer experience.
+I would like to automate the internal and external reporting, creating executive-level dashboards and presenting insights to help stakeholders understand the operational impact of data.

 🎓 &nbsp; I'm a state engineer in computer science option Business Intelligence at The national school of applied sciences in Al-Hoceima Morocco.\
 🌱 &nbsp;I'm on track for learning more about Business Intelligence,Artificial Intelligence,Data Science, and Cloud Architecture.\